Yesterday, I promised thoughts today on where Live And Invest Overseas is headed next.

 Look specifically along Iskele (pronounced ee-skeh-leh), on the eastern coast.
 This region is known for the nicest and longest stretch of beach on the island, as well as its seafood specialties.

 Retirement in Northern Cyprus would mean a life outside the more familiar comfort zones of Europe and the Americas.
-If you’re up for an adventure at this stage of your life while stretching your retirement budget to buy you a bona fide luxury standard of life on one of the world’s most beautiful stretches of coastline, Northern Cyprus should be at the top of your list.
+If you’re up for an adventure at this stage of your life while stretching your retirement budget to buy you a bona fide luxury standard of living on one of the world’s most beautiful stretches of coastline, Northern Cyprus should be at the top of your list.

 Neckties and wine.